belisariussmith/tinymuse/ADMIN.md

 <sup>Note that these are just blank if they don't exist.
 Server won't complain about it or anything.</sup>

+### God / Wizard Accounts

+The database has two player accounts by default, God and Wizard.
+Their passwords are mike &amp; fooblee, respectively.

 ## Admin Commands
 Here are some commands that would probably only be useful to someone running a MUSE.